OwinoLucas/Meeting_Scheduler/README.md

 ## Deployment

-The application can be deployed to Netlify:
+The application can be deployed to Vercel:

 1. Push your code to a Git repository
-2. Connect your repository to Netlify
+2. Connect your repository to Vercel
-3. Set up the environment variables in Netlify's dashboard
+3. Set up the environment variables in Vercel's dashboard
 4. Deploy!

 ## Authentication Troubleshooting